AlexeyFerum/Mobile-ATM-with-the-use-of-cards-/README.md

-# "Mobile ATM with the use of" cards "
+# Mobile ATM with the use of "cards"
 a project for Programming Technologies course

-# Team:
-ВГУ, ФКН, 3 курс, 2.2 группа "ОИиМО".
-Студенты - Железной Алексей Сергеевич, Бобраков Андрей Сергеевич.

 # Introduction